-As they note, experienced assessors may be able to assess two or three candidates on several competencies simultaneously while less experienced assessors may not.
-The key here is that AC designers should be aware that too high a work load can negatively influence the accuracy of assessor ratings.
+As the authors note, experienced assessors may be able to assess two or three candidates on several competencies simultaneously while less experienced assessors may not.
+The key here is that AC designers should be aware that too high of a work load can negatively influence the accuracy of assessor ratings.
 Thus, when possible, the number of candidates an assessor is assigned to observe and evaluate simultaneously should be limited.
 Unfortunately, the authors do not provide exact recommendations for the ideal number of candidates that assessors should be assigned to assess simultaneously in an AC exercise.

 Melchers, K.G., Kleinmann, M., & Prinz, M.A.
 (2010).
 Do assessors have too much on their plates?
 The effects of simultaneously rating multiple assessment center candidates on rating quality.
 International Journal of Selection and Assessment, 18(3), 329-341.